 Related: How To Get a Job in Another Country

 If you work in a field that involves research, such as academia or biotech, you could look for international research opportunities.
-An international research position often provides you with a stipend and lodging so that you have the resources to focus primarily on conducting your research.
-As this type of program often covers more of your expenses, the application process may be more extensive.
+A global research position often provides you with a stipend and lodging so that you have the resources to focus primarily on conducting your research.
+As this program often covers more of your expenses, the application process may be more extensive.

 Industries for working internationally

-A wide range of industries accept or even encourage international professionals to apply.
-Here are just a few of the international industries you can work in:
+A wide range of industries accepts or even encourages international professionals to apply.
+Here are just a few of the global industries you can work in:

-There are many international positions available through various U.S. government agencies.
+There are many international positions available through various United States government agencies.
 International job fields available through the U.S. public sector include human resources, health care, project management and psychology.
 Getting a job through the government can make it easier to apply for visas and plan travel arrangements.

 Many cruise ships travel internationally, so finding employment on one can be a great way to travel while working.
 Cruise ship jobs may include entertainers, bartenders, wait staff and concierge.
 Some cruise ship jobs may be temporary, while others might allow you to make longer-term plans.

-If you want to get a job abroad, considered developing the following skills:
+If you want to get a job abroad, consider developing the following skills:

 Hone your emotional intelligence by paying attention to the nonverbal cues of people around you.
 Learn how to adapt your behavior, tone of voice or words based on how others might feel.
-You can also develop your emotional intelligence by interpreting your own emotions or the signals you give to others, such as your body language.
+You can also develop your emotional intelligence by interpreting your own emotions or the signals you give to others nonverbally, such as through your expressions.

-If you want to work internationally, it may be a good idea to develop your independence skills, such as self-direction and motivation.
+If you want to work internationally, developing your independence skills, such as self-direction and motivation may be a good idea.
 Whether you decide to work with a program provider or on your own, you may have less direct supervision while working abroad than usual.
 Knowing how to prioritize and perform your various job responsibilities independently can help demonstrate a positive work ethic to your international employers.

-Working internationally gives you a great opportunity to immerse yourself in a foreign language.
+Working internationally allows you to immerse yourself in a foreign language.
 Some people may find it easier to learn or even become fluent in another language when surrounded by others who speak that language.
-However, it's typically a good idea to know a little of the language spoken in the country you're visiting prior to your stay.
+However, it's typically a good idea to know a little of the language spoken in the country you're visiting before your stay.

 When you travel or work abroad, unexpected issues or challenges may arrive.
-The ability to adapt can help you problem-solve and proactively respond to these challenges.
-You can develop your adaptability skills through methods such as having new experiences, developing new plans when circumstances change and learning to ask more questions.
+Adaptability can help you problem-solve and proactively respond to these challenges.
+You can develop your adaptability skills by having new experiences, developing new plans when circumstances change and learning to ask more questions.